SKrotkih/CSEditor/README.md

 # CSEditor
 ============

-CSEditor was implemented for helping to create color shemes for iOS application.
+CSEditor is a MacOS application.
+Was implemented for helping to create color shemes for iOS application.

 ## Implements